Stainless steel

 Limited edition of 8

-The sculpture is intended to be illuminated at night –adding another dimension to the work.
 Click here for more information on Pete’s Islamic series.